Evizzo/Ai-Experiments-Playground/README.md

 ### 📁 **FineTuningSft**

-An experiment to fine-tune the gpt-4.1-nano model with Supervised Fine-Tuning (SFT) to give it a unique, consistent persona that knows he is just an ai.
+An experiment to fine-tune the gpt-4.1-nano model with Supervised Fine-Tuning (SFT) to give it a unique, consistent persona that knows he is just an AI.

 ---